 That increases their risk of hospitalization, costly readmission, and potentially even premature death for those with higher risk health problems, such as heart disease.

 Noncompliance takes many forms, including failing to get a prescription filled, taking incorrect medication doses, skipping regular check-ups (especially for the chronically ill), and glossing over good advice to lose weight, exercise, or quit smoking.
 (Learn more: Why you shouldn't lie on insurance forms)

-A 2014 study published in the “Annals of Internal Medicine” found nearly one-third of patients fail to fill first-time prescriptions.2
+The most recent data published in the “Annals of Internal Medicine” found nearly one-third of patients fail to fill first-time prescriptions.2

 Noncompliance, it found, was highest for expensive drugs and preventive therapies for chronic health conditions.

 Many patients visit their doctor only when they get sick.
 That’s a mistake.

 Indeed, where healthcare is concerned, a good offense is always your best defense.

 Regular check-ups, including annual physical exams, help doctors identify problems before they start.

 Blood work and health screenings, like mammograms and colonoscopies, also establish a necessary baseline, which can help providers flag health concerns early on.
 That, in turn, leads to better patient outcomes, according to the Centers for Disease Control and Prevention.